 2018 Some distributors who claim they were duped by Herbalife's promises they'd get rich selling health and personal care products are suing the company for as much as $1 billion in damages.

 2020 The FTC's latest action against Success by Health, (SBH) and its "serial pyramid scheme promoter" lays out the blueprint for how it prosecutes alleged pyramid schemes.
 The company, which sold coffees, teas and nutraceuticals, is said to have paid its approximately 5,000 distributors about $200 on average while paying $1.35 million to the four individuals defendants named in the complaint.

-Every living former President has promoted Network Marketing that we know of!
+Many former Presidents have promoted Network Marketing!
 Watch the video above!